-- Attract, Motivate and Retain Talented and Dedicated Executive Officers.
-We strive to offer competitive compensation opportunities with both annual and significant long-term components that support management development and continuity of leadership. - Performance-Driven Pay: Align executive officer compensation with the achievement of our short- and long-term business objectives and strategies with the long-term interests of our stockholders through the use of performance-based and variable compensation elements. - Long-Term Focus on Stockholder Value: Provide our executive officers with long-term incentives that are directly aligned to the enhancement of stockholder value, as well as facilitate long-term executive retention.
+Key Objective Our Approach Attract, Motivate and Retain Talented and Dedicated Executive Officers Offer competitive compensation opportunities with both annual and significant long-term components that support management development, executive retention and continuity of leadership.
+Pay for Performance Incorporate performance-based and variable compensation elements that are tied to the achievement of our short- and long-term business objectives and strategies, and in alignmentwith the interests of our stockholders.
+Focus on Long-Term Stockholder Value Provide long-term incentives that are directly aligned to the enhancement of stockholder value.